hisashin/fiberPCB/README.md

   - [dorowu/ubuntu-desktop-lxde-vnc](https://hub.docker.com/r/dorowu/ubuntu-desktop-lxde-vnc/):latest --- I couldn't install python-qt4.
   - [queeno/docker-ubuntu-desktop](https://github.com/queeno/docker-ubuntu-desktop):latest.
 It worked but resolution was lowest.
-  - Want to install nightly build FlatCAM to Python3?
-Here is log
+  - Want to try nightly build FlatCAM in Python3?
+Here is what to do.

    ```
    python3 -V (3.5)